Authentication

 "token": "YOUR_API_KEY"

-The Ingest API key is issued when you add an Ingest API source to your account.
+The Ingest API key is issued when you add a server-side source to your account.

 Identifying the Visitor